mre/endler.dev/content/2019/tinysearch/index.md

 ```

 While I managed to create the Bloom filters for every article, I _still_ had no
-clue how I should package that up for the web... until [wasm-pack came along in
+clue how to package it for the web... until [wasm-pack came along in
 February
 2018](https://github.com/rustwasm/wasm-pack/commit/125431f97eecb6f3ca5122f8b345ba5b7eee94c7).